NBCLab/gradient-decoding/README.md

 sbatch ./jobs/run_workflow.sh
 ```

+## Citation

+If you use this code in your research, please acknowledge this work by citing the paper: https://doi.org/10.1101/2023.08.01.551505.

 ## Note

 The code in this repository should be used only for reproducibility purposes of the linked paper.